Skip to main content

 In line with my notice period of [Notice Period], my final working day will be [Last Working Day].
 Please let me know if this date does not match your understanding of my contract or company policy.

-I appreciate the opportunities I have had during my time with [Company Name], particularly [brief reference to team / project / experience].
-I have learned a great deal and am grateful for the support I have received from you and the team.
+I appreciate the opportunities I have had at [Company Name], especially [brief reference to team / project / experience].
+I have learned a great deal and am grateful for the support from you and the team.

-During my notice period, I will do what I can to help with the transition.
-I can prepare handover notes for [key task / client / project], update [system / tracker], and brief [Colleague Name] on any open items that need attention after I leave.
+During my notice period, I will do my best to support a smooth transition.
+I can prepare handover notes for [key task / client / project], update [system / tracker], and brief [Colleague Name] on any outstanding items after I leave.

-Please confirm receipt of this resignation and let me know the next steps regarding final pay, remaining leave, equipment return, and any exit process.
+Please confirm receipt of this resignation and advise on the next steps for final pay, remaining leave, equipment return, and any exit procedures.

 Kind regards,